magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 Server started: http://localhost:3001/
 ```

-Reload the [localhost:3001](http://localhost:3001/) page.
-You should
+and then reload the [localhost:3001](http://localhost:3001/) page.
+You
-see your very first and simple React Component saying `Hello, world!
-I
+should see your very first and simple React Component saying `Hello,
-am a CommentBox.`
+world!
+I am a CommentBox.`

 The above lines mix into JS code a kind of HTML code, JSX code in
 React parlance.
 It first defines a new class, named `CommentBox`,
 which is an UI Component containing one method only: `render()`.
 This
-method uses JSX syntax to declare the structure of the component
+method uses the JSX syntax to declare the structure of the component
 itself.
-In this very simple case, it is just a `div` component (i.e. a
+In this very simple case, it is just a `div` component and the
-React component, not an HTML element) and the text `Hello, world!
-I am
+text `Hello, world!
+I am a CommentBox`.
-a CommentBox`.

-This newly created UI `ComponentBox` component is then instantiated by
+This newly defined `ComponentBox` component class is then
-the `ReactDOM.render()` method, which also attaches it to the
+instantiated by the `ReactDOM.render()` method, which also attaches it
-`content` element `id` from the HTML page.
+to the `content` element `id` from the HTML page.

 Let's take a look at the `index.html` file living in the `public`
 directory of the `react-tutorial` project folder.